craigktreasure/Treasure.Analyzers/README.md

 [![NuGet](https://img.shields.io/nuget/dt/Treasure.Analyzers.MemberOrder)][memberorder-package]

 An analyzer that ensures that class members are ordered by type, keyword, accessibility level, and then by name.
-It also includes a code fix to reorder members appropriately.
+It includes code fixes to reorder members appropriately, with enhanced member-level diagnostics for precise guidance on which specific members need repositioning.

 ### CodeMaid comparison